Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 **Packet type**

 Each packet has a packet type (and in certain cases a subtype) to identify the payload function.
 Packet type numbers observed so far are:
-- 10..15 for regular data packets between main controller and heat pump
+- 10..16 for regular data packets between main controller (master) and heat pump (slave address 00)
-- 30..39 for communication between the main controller and external controllers (not documented yet, but used in v0.9.6 to switch DHW and cooling/heating on/off)
+- 30..39 for communication between the main controller (master) and external controllers (slave address Fx)
 - 60..8F for field setting read/write operations (during operation and upon restart)
 - 90..9F,A1,B1 for data communication upon restart; packets 90, 92-98, 9A-9C are empty/not used; packet 91, 99, 9D, 9E, A1 are TBD; packet 9F contains information similar to packet 20 (tbd), packet B1 contains the ASCII name of the heat pump ("EHYHBX08AAV3\0\0\0\0\0")
 - B8 (+subtype) for incidental requests of consumption usage and count of operating hours